In re: Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation

 No. If you exclude yourself, you will not get a payment from the Bosch Settlement.Back To Top

 Yes.
 If you excluded yourself from either or both of the VW Settlements, you can still participate in the Bosch Settlement and receive a payment.
 If you are a Bosch Settlement Class Member, you are eligible to participate in the Bosch Settlement.
-Note that if you requested exclusion from a VW Settlement you were eligible for, you must file a claim in the Bosch Settlement to receive a payment from the Bosch Settlement.
+Note that if you requested exclusion from a VW Settlement you were eligible for, you must Submit a Claim in the Bosch Settlement to receive a payment from the Bosch Settlement.

 If you requested exclusion from one of the VW Settlements and you also want to preserve your rights to sue the Bosch Defendants, you must also request exclusion as described in FAQ 25.Back To Top